Starting a Club or Organization

-- Clubs/Organizations Audit Form [pdf]
+- Registration and Roster Form [pdf]

 - A proposed constitution, including the purpose, requirements of membership, organizational structure and proposed objectives or activities.
 See sample constitution [pdf].

-Club/Organization Approval Process
+Club/Organization Registration Process

-The designated group advisor will be notified when the Student Leadership Council will vote on your club/organization proposal.
+The designated group advisor will be notified when the Student Leadership Council will vote on your club/organization registration.
 You must send a representative from your club/organization to this meeting to answer questions relating to the establishment of the club/organization and its purpose.